codefellows/portland-201d3/ProjectWeekGuide.md

 - Description of the biggest challenges faced by your team and how you dealt with them as a team.

 ## Individual Contribution
-Even though the project presentation is a team effort, the **individual** portion of your project grade depends in part on your participation as a presenter.
-You level of particip- Share links to commits or Pull Requests that demonstrate your contributions.
+Even though the project presentation is a team effort, the *individual* portion of your Project grade depends partially on your participation as a presenter.

+- Share links to commits and PRs that show your individual effort.
+  **IMPORTANT NOTE**: If you spend most of your time just navigating, you won't have a fair share of git commits under *your* github username, and will lose a **significant** percentage of points on your individual grade.
+Make sure you have a fair share of commits for all three languages (HTML, CSS, and JS).

 - Answers to these questions:
   - Roughly how many hours total did you spend on this project?
   - What were the biggest challenges you faced as an individual, and how did you dealt with them?